 Are you frustrated by the sky-high prices of cable TV?
 If so, you’re certainly not alone.
 More and more people are leaving cable providers, and the most common reason is to save money.
-The good news is that more and more cable alternatives are popping up, providing viable solutions for folks who still want access to live TV.
-Today, we’ll look at two popular options, in our Hulu Live vs. YouTube TV comparison.
+The good news is that there are plenty of cable alternatives that are cheaper but still offer access to live TV.
+Today, we’ll look at two popular options: Hulu Live vs. YouTube TV.

 Hulu Live vs. YouTube TV